McCaffrey's TD, stout D lead 49ers past Chargers 22-16

 After holding San Francisco to a field goal, Herbert got another chance with 53 seconds to go but was intercepted by Talanoa Hufanga on the first play to seal the game.

+"It didn't go our way today," Herbert said.
+"Unfortunately we fell short."

-San Francisco held the opposition scoreless in the second half for the second straight game.
+San Francisco held the opposition scoreless in the second half for the second straight game after allowing 44 points to Kansas City in Week 8.

+"We know that we're we're one of the best defenses in the league," linebacker Fred Warner said.
+"We've shown that throughout the season.
+One bad game doesn't define you."

 FAST START